Arkansas-class monitor: Criticism and proposed redesign

-In the end, the most prominent point of contention, the main armament, was kept the same with the Navy receiving, on paper, most of what they wanted asides from that.
-Due to the new changes, the contract place of all monitors were increased by $100,000.
+In the end, the most prominent point of contention, the main armament, was kept the same, with the Navy receiving, on paper, most of what they wanted asides from that.
+Due to the new changes, the contract price of all monitors was increased by $100,000.

 Armor

-As November drew to a close, it was reported that the new Monitors would be armored with Krupp Steel, which would be a first for a vessel in the U.S. Navy.
-However, Congress only authorized a maximum payment of $400 dollars a ton for armor, a price that was too low to purchase Krupp Steel.
-In June the Navy would instead outfit the ships with Harvey armor instead, which they purchased from both Carnegie Steel and Bethlehem Ironworks.
+As November drew to a close, it was reported that the new monitors would be armored with Krupp Steel, which would be a first for a vessel in the U.S. Navy.
+However, Congress only authorized a maximum payment of $400 a ton for armor, a price that was too low to purchase Krupp Steel.
+In June the Navy would instead outfit the ships with Harvey armor, which they purchased from both Carnegie Steel and Bethlehem Ironworks.
 Contracts for this armor were made in August and September 1899, totaling 2,152 tons.
 The armor was of great want to the Navy in a timely manner and did not wish to have any delays.

-Connecticut Renaming
+Connecticut renaming

 The same year it was launched, Connecticut would undergo a change that had been lobbied for since 1898, though not in its design but rather its name.
-The state of Connecticut protested that a small monitor was named after the state rather than a Battleship, as had been the case with Rhode Island.
+The state of Connecticut protested that a small monitor was named after the state rather than a battleship, as had been the case with Rhode Island.
 The Navy eventually relented, and the name was removed, with the former Connecticut being referred to as "Monitor No. 8" until another candidate was chosen.
 Oklahoma and Arizona both offered up their names before it eventually went to Nevada.

-Launch and Commissioning
+Launch and commissioning

 Construction progressed throughout the remainder of the 19th century and in the fall of 1900, Wyoming, Arkansas, and Nevada were launched, with Florida following a year later.
-All Arkansas-Class Monitors were commissioned by the summer of 1903.
+All Arkansas-class monitors were commissioned by the summer of 1903.